CBIIT/NCI-DOE-Collab-Pilot2-Autoencoder_MD_Simulation_Data/Pilot2/P2B1/README.md

 cd NCI-DOE-Collab-Pilot2-Autoencoder_MD_Simulation_Data
 ```

 Using the default test dataset (`3k_Disordered`), running the model requires a large amount of memory, likely over 100 GB.
 It is therefore prudent to use a large-memory computer or Biowulf.
-For example, to test the model using an interactive node on Biowulf, you should allocate a node using something like:
+For example, to test the model using an interactive node on Biowulf, allocate a node as in the following example:

 ```bash
 # On Biowulf